Russification of Ukraine: Ukrainian movement during Nicholas II's reign

 In 1907, those opposing the recognition of Ukrainian as a distinct language published a number of brochures, written by the philologist Timofei Florinsky and Anton Budilovich, though in April 1905 the Imperial Academy of Sciences had already practically accepted the Ukrainian language as separate.

 Metropolitan Russian nationalist clubs referred to participants in the Ukrainian moment as "Mazepists", a particularly political slander.
 In 1909 the empire had lavishly celebrated the bicentennial of Peter I's victory at Poltava.
 Ironically, most Ukrainian political leaders of the time as well as some Polish politicians such as Roman Dmowski sought autonomy with a federated Russian Empire.

-Russian nationalists portrayed the Ukrainian movement as a major threat the Russian nation and state and also pointed to its weakness: that it was limited to students and intellectuals, with little following among the popular masses, especially among the peasantry.
+Despite the Revolution of 1905, many limitations directed against the Ukrainian language and literature remained in force.
+Although the Ems Decree had de-facto become invalid, it was never formally abolished due to opposition from the imperial government.
+In 1910 the cabinet of Pyotr Stolypin outlawed Ukrainian publishing houses and prohibited reading of lectures in Ukrainian language.
+Russian nationalists portrayed the Ukrainian movement as a major threat for the Russian nation and state and also pointed to its weakness: that it was limited to students and intellectuals, with little following among the popular masses, especially among the peasantry.
 In 1905 Ukrainian activists made progress in the countryside, opening Prosvita cultural societies, conducted a campaign amongst the peasantry and launched a Ukrainian-language newspaper.
 But with the end of the active phase of the First Russian Revolution (1905-1907), Ukrainian influence in the countryside was severely curbed by the government, whilst Russian nationalism swept the rural areas.

+Nevertheless, the influence of Russification on the country was limited, as ethnic Russians and Russified members of the upper classes concentrated in cities and industrial areas.
+Ukrainian language continued to dominate among peasants, who comprised 95% of Ukraine's population under Russian rule, with church services and school education having little influence on culture of the common folk.
+A bigger role in the promotion of Russification was played by the army service.